Imagine a religious school where your children will be known and loved.

 Imagine your children exploring Jewish values first for themselves, then within communities in which they gather: their families, friends, neighborhoods, classrooms, Temple Shir Tikva community; and finally, in the world beyond those familiar communities.
 How can Judaism guide and inspire them to learn, question, and act?

 Showing up matters

 Why we show up matters

 Hineini means, “I am here” or “Here I am” and we see it as a statement of presence.
 Now, more than ever, we know the power of being present – together.
-We had a great year welcoming our students to in-person classes in the 2021-22 school year, and plan to continue our multi-access model in the 2022-23 school year.
+We plan to continue our multi-access model with in-person learning and additional online, small group Hebrew learning in the 2023-24 school year.

 Our curriculum is based on middot (character traits) that are deeply Jewish and also relevant to our lives today.
 Our learners and families have the opportunity to explore traits like patience, kindness, courage, humility, holiness, and enthusiasm as lenses through which we view our daily lives, Jewish holidays, and Jewish stories.
 Our program includes music, prayer, art, play, STEM, Hebrew, and something we call Bonim Banim (lit. building the children)—the social-emotional learning component that is the basis for building relationships and community.

 We are inspired by the text in Pirkei Avot 1:14:

 Im ein ani li mi li. uchsheani l’atzmi, ma ani.
 V’im lo achshav einmatai.

 If I am not for myself, who will be for me?
 If I am only for myself, what am I?
 And if not now, when?